Analyticity of Resonances and Eigenvalues and Spectral Properties of the massless Spin-Boson Model

-where $\gamma^{(1)}_i: [0,2\pi ] \to \C , \quad t \mapsto \lambda^{(n)}_i +\frac{1}{4}\rho_1 \sin (\nu) e^{it}$.
+where $\gamma^{(1)}_i: [0,2\pi ] \to \C , \quad t \mapsto \lambda^{(1)}_i +\frac{1}{4}\rho_1 \sin (\nu) e^{it}$.
 This follows from Remark \ref{missing}, because, for small enough $|g|$, $\gamma^{(1)}_i ,\hat \gamma^{(1)}_i \subset B_i^{(1)}\setminus \{\lambda_i^{(1)}\} $, see Lemma \ref{lemma:ib-dist-energy}. \end{remark} \begin{lemma} Let $\theta\in\mathcal S$ (see \eqref{def:setS}) and let $|g|$ be small enough (depending on $ \boldsymbol{\nu} $ and $ \rho_1 $).
 Take $i\in\{ 0,1 \}$.
 Then, there is a constant $C_{\eqref{eq.ib-resprima}}>0$ (independent of $\theta $, $n$, $g$, $\rho_0$, $ \rho $ and $ \boldsymbol \nu $) such that

 \end{lemma} \begin{proof} We use Lemma \ref{lemma:ib-res} and calculate, for $ | z - e_i | \leq \rho_1 $,

 where we use Lemma \ref{lemma:ib-dist-energy} and choose $|g|$ small enough.
 For $ | z - e_i | > \rho_1 $ we use Lemma \ref{lemma:ib-reswithoutdisc}.
 The spectral theorem and the explicit form of the spectrum of non-interacting Hamiltonian $ H_0^{(1),\theta} $ allow us to estimate the norm of its resolvent.
 Then, similar estimates as above imply the desired result. \end{proof} \begin{lemma} Let $\theta\in\mathcal S$ (see \eqref{def:setS}) and $n\in\N$.
 There is a constant $ C_{\eqref{const:resestinAprima} } $ (independent of $\theta $, $n$, $g$, $\rho_0$, $ \rho $ and $ \boldsymbol \nu $) such that for small enough $|g|$ (depending on $ \boldsymbol \nu $), for every $i\in\{0,1\}$: